Who We Are

 President and Chief Information Technology Officer

 Dr Steve Higham is the President of the MAC Research Group and also Chief Information Technology Officer.
 He brings over 36 years of experience to the company from both industry and clinical research, in operations, logistics, technology and finance.
 Coming from a background in neuropsychology, an accomplished statistician, strategist and programmer, Dr Higham is able to drive results by unleashing creativity, strong leadership and accountability, among a group of diverse and talented colleagues.
 He has crafted efficient and effective systems and processes for the entire organization while taking direct responsibility for all operational aspects of the business.
 Dr Higham has strong analytical and technical abilities with the capacity to carefully think-out and predict results.
 His strengths lie in his ability to develop new ideas, systems, processes and technologies, whilst also analyzing and improving old ones.

 Executive Vice President of Operations

-Imran Khan joined the MAC team in 2011 and is MAC's Executive Vice President of Patient Engagement Solutions.
+Imran Khan joined the MAC team in 2011 and is MAC's Executive Vice President of Operations.
 He has a degree in Pharmaceutical Sciences from the University of Greenwich and over 19 years experience in the pharmaceutical industry, based with large global CROs.
 Imran has extensive knowledge of clinical study delivery, logistics and project management with full service study awards for international Sponsors on programmes ranging the full spectrum from FTIH through POC and later phase.